On the finite generation of valuation semigroups on toric surfaces: Notation and preliminaries

-\emph{i.e.}, $\newpolv=\conv(0,\direcm)$ is contained in the level set $[\direcn=0]$.
+\textit{i.e.}, $\newpolv=\conv(0,\direcm)$ is contained in the level set $[\direcn=0]$.

-We denote by $\vplus, \vminus \in \latm$ the vertices of $\divpol{\ds}$, where $\langle \divpol{\ds}, \direcn \rangle$ admits its extremal values (cf. Figure~\ref{figex2}\subref{figex21}).
+We denote by $\vplus, \vminus \in \latm$ the vertices of $\divpol{\ds}$, where $\langle \divpol{\ds}, \direcn \rangle$ admits its extremal values (\textit{cf.} Figure~\ref{figex2}\subref{figex21}).
 Moreover, we define $\coneplus, \coneminus$ to be the two-dimensional cones generated by the two edges of $\divpol{\ds}$ that contain the vertices $\vplus$ and $\vminus$, respectively.

 We take the line segment $\newpolv$ and fit it inside the cone $\coneplus$ until it hits both rays of this cone.
 In this way, we construct a lattice triangle $\nablaplus$ with base $\newpolv$ and top vertex $\vplus$.
-In a similar way, we construct $\nablaminus$ (cf. Figure~\ref{figex2}\subref{figex21}).
-In other words, the cones $\coneplus$ and $\coneminus$ are cut off along $\direcn$-constant lines producing edges of $\nablaplus$ and $\nablaminus$ of lattice length one, respectively.
+We construct $\nablaminus$ (\textit{cf.} Figure~\ref{figex2}\subref{figex21}) in a similar way.
+In other words, the cones $\coneplus$ and $\coneminus$ are cut off along $\direcn$-constant lines producing edges of $\nablaplus$ and $\nablaminus$, respectively, of lattice length one.
 Note that both cut lines are parallel translates.
-Gluing $\nablaplus$ and $\nablaminus$ along $\newpolv$ (cf. Figure~\ref{figex2}\subref{figex22}) yields
+Gluing $\nablaplus$ and $\nablaminus$ along $\newpolv$ (\textit{cf.} Figure~\ref{figex2}\subref{figex22}) yields